 been the subject of a completed petition pursuant to M.G.L. c.
 210, § 3 and whose permanent

 plan is adoption.

-Mediated Cooperative Adoption.
-A type of adoption in which a child-centered permanent plan is

-developed and the birth parents are engaged in a cooperative planning process.
-Mediated

-cooperative adoption cultivates on-going communication and mutual exchange of information

-between birth and adoptive families.
+Licensee.
+A person holding a license or approval from the Department of Early Education and Care.

 Open Adoption.
 A type of adoption in which the birth and adoptive parents are identified to one